Business Items

 NO COST.
 NO BARRIERS.
 TRAVEL EXPERIENCES FOR EVERY STUDENT.

-All first-year students have an immersive study-away experience included in tuition through Sophomore Study Away.
+All first-year students can have an immersive study away experience at no extra cost through Sophomore Study Away.

-During your second year at Westminster, you’ll take a semester-long WCore Engaging the World class or Honors College seminar that includes an embedded study away experience during Fall 2026 or Spring 2027 break.
-Sophomore Study Away is fully-funded, so cost isn't a barrier for anyone–airfare, lodging, transportation, and meals are covered.
+During your second year at Westminster, you’ll take a semester-long 3-4 credit WCore Engaging the World class or Honors College seminar that includes an embedded study away experience during Fall or Spring Break.
+Sophomore Study Away is fully-funded, so cost isn't a barrier for anyone—airfare, lodging, transportation, meals, and excursions are covered.
+International programs also include international health insurance, a language bootcamp, an on-site health and safety orientation, and welcome and farewell dinners.

 You’ll choose between domestic or international experiences that focus on engaging with the host community while remaining committed to socially responsible and sustainable travel practices.
 All of this is made possible through Westminster’s international service-learning program, IPSL Global Engagement.